 Amicar and Lysteda (Aminocaproic Acid/Tranexamic Acid)

 Amicar and Lysteda are oral medications that work very well for bleeding of mucous membranes such as nose and mouth bleeding.
 Lysteda is also used for heavy menstrual bleeding.
 When bleeding occurs, the body tries to heal the area by making a clot that will plug the hole to stop bleeding.
 This clot will stay there for about four days.
 After these four days, chemicals in the body are triggered to breakdown the clot.
 This is called fibrinolysis.
 Amicar and Lysteda are called anti-fibrinolytic medications because it stops fibrinolysis.
 A person with a bleeding disorder needs more time for healing because they cannot make a strong clot to heal the area of bleeding.
-Amicar stops the body from breaking the clot down.
+Amicar and Lysteda stops the body from breaking the clot down.
 This gives the blood vessels more time to completely heal and prevents prolonged bleeding and rebleeding.

 Bleeding can occur anywhere in the body.
 Usually bleeding is caused by injury, surgery or dental procedures but people diagnosed with Type 3 von Willebrand Disease can have spontaneous bleeding.